 To overcome this, the Catapult and Baxi worked on a series of projects during 2019 and 2020 to explore the future of heat services and how to start their journey into a digitalised and decarbonised energy system.

-We started with a Heat Plan, where, instead of buying units of energy (kWh), consumers buy hours of warmth in their home – called Warm Hours.
+The Consumer Insight team designed with a Heat Plan, where instead of buying units of energy (kWh), consumers buy hours of warmth in their home – called Warm Hours.